 I got my recruit's address from the recruiter.
 Can I trust it?

 Double-check the address the recruiter gave you against those at http://www.bootcamp.navy.mil/faq.html#contacting_recruits, but we strongly encourage you to wait on the form letter before sending mail to your recruit.
-Sometimes a form letter is not mailed by accident and if it has been at least 2 calendar weeks since your recruit arrived at the RTC and you do not have a form letter, then you can call the recruiter and get the address and mail letters to your recruit, but be sure to double-check the address against those at http://www.bootcamp.navy.mil/faq.html#contacting_recruits or Ship/Division--How it Works.
+Sometimes a form letter is not mailed by accident and if it has been at least 2 calendar weeks since your recruit arrived at the RTC and you do not have a form letter, then you can call the recruiter and get the address and mail letters to your recruit since the address in the system should be the correct one at that point, but be sure to double-check the address against those at http://www.bootcamp.navy.mil/faq.html#contacting_recruits or Ship/Division--How it Works.

 When will the Form Letter come and what is in it?

-The Form Letter will arrive in your regular mail a week or so after "The Box" arrives--10 days after arrival is the average, but it can come sooner or 2 to 3 weeks after arrival.
+The Form Letter will arrive in your regular mail a week or so after "The Box" arrives.
+The form letter seldom arrives less 10 business days after arrival now since it is not mailed until the day after the recruit passes the first PFA, which is on about the fifth business day after arrival.
+It can take two weeks or more to arrive.
 (You can find a copy of the current form letter in the Page, The Form Letter.
 The brochure that is included from MWRGL about hotels and other things is at RTC Friends and Family Brochure July 2017 rev.pdf.)
 The form letter includes your recruit's address, so now you can mail out all the letters you have been writing.
 There is more on this in Letter Writing & Fun Stuff/Questionnaires to send to your Recruit.

 If your Sailor's "A" School or training is in GL, plan to leave late Sunday or on Monday and if your Sailor will be flying out, then plan to leave late Saturday or on Sunday to have the most time with your Sailor.
 (This may need to be adjusted if PIR is not on Friday.)
 See Saving Money PIR Weekend and PIR Day and Liberty during PIR Weekend.